lillallol/temp/README.md

     * browsers

   will also have to be updated.
-* The updated EcmaScript parsers will be slower than the older parsers.
+* The updated EcmaScript parsers will likely be slower than the older parsers.
-* They will take many years to be standardized because they reserve too much syntax.
+* It will take many years to be standardized because too much syntax needs to be reserved.

 Take into account that all these drawbacks apply, regardless of whether the proposed super set will have types that have runtime semantics.